 If you’ve never been able to wear contacts comfortably due to astigmatism or other eye abnormalities, the team at In Focus Vision Center & Eyecare in Piscataway, New Jersey can help.
-Top optometrists Ray Corbin-Simon, OD and Madelyne Latorre-Magsaysay, OD can get you fitted for modern specialty contact lenses right away.
+Top optometrist Ray Corbin-Simon, OD can get you fitted for modern specialty contact lenses right away.
 Book your contact lens exam by requesting an appointment online, or by calling the office.

 Regular contact lenses tend to come in specific shapes and measurements that are more of a one-size-fits-all solution.
 They don’t work for everyone, though.

 Specialty contact lenses are specifically designed for hard-to-fit eyes.
 You might need specialty contact lenses if you have:

 In some cases, it’s common to need specialty contact lenses after post-refractive surgery, including LASIK.
 You don’t always need specialty contact lenses for both eyes.
 If you have astigmatism in just one eye, for instance, you might be able to wear a traditional lens in the other eye.